Efficiently Testing T-Interval Connectivity in Dynamic Graphs: Optimal Solution

 Similarly to the algorithm for \tinter, the computations of the graphs in a walk by Algorithm~\ref{algo:optimal_interval} (for \inter) use binary intersections based on Lemmas~\ref{lem:ladder} and~\ref{lem:intersection}.
 If the algorithm returns that $\G$ is $T$-interval connected, then each graph $\IG{T}{1}, \IG{T}{2}, \ldots, \IG{T}{\delta-T+1}$ must be connected.
 The graphs that are on the walk are checked directly by the algorithm.
 For each graph $\IG{T}{i}$ on row $T$ that is below the walk, there is a graph $\IG{j}{i}$ with $j>T$ that is on the walk and is connected and this implies that $\IG{T}{i}$ is connected.

-The ranges of the indices covered by the left ladders that are constructed by this process are disjoint, so their total length is O($\delta$).
-The first right ladder has length at most $\delta$ and each subsequent right ladder has length less than the left ladder that precedes it so the total length of the right ladders is also O($\delta$).
-Therefore, this algorithm performs at most O($\delta$) binary intersections and O($\delta$) connectivity tests.
-This establishes the following result which matches the lower bound of Lemma~\ref{lem:lower-bound}.
+\begin{theorem} \inter can be solved with $\Theta(\delta)$ elementary operations, which is optimal (up to a constant factor). \end{theorem} \begin{proof} \review{ The ranges of the indices covered by the left ladders that are constructed by the process are disjoint, so their total length is $O(\delta$).
+The first right ladder has length at most $\delta$ and each subsequent right ladder has length less than the left ladder that precedes it so the total length of the right ladders is also $O(\delta)$.
+Therefore, this algorithm performs $O(\delta)$ binary intersections and $O(\delta$) connectivity tests.
+This establishes that {\sc \inter} can be solved with $\Theta(\delta)$ elementary operations matching the lower bound of Lemma~\ref{lem:lower-bound}. } \end{proof}